Half Hourly Meters

 What Are Half-Hourly Meters?

-A half-hourly meter, also known as a HH or 00, is an electricity meter for businesses that sends automatic readings to your energy supplier every 30 minutes.
+A half-hourly meter, also known as a HH or 00, is a specialised electricity meter designed for businesses with high energy consumption.

 Find out if your business needs a half hourly meter here